-- Physical activity should be encouraged from birth, particularly through floor-based play and water-based activities in safe environments.
+- Physical activity in young children shouldn't need to be encouraged as it comes naturally!
+However, it is still important to allow young children play from birth, particularly through floor-based play and water-based activities in safe environments.

 - Children of preschool age who are capable of walking unaided should be physically active daily for at least 180 minutes (three hours), spread throughout the day.

 - Moderate- to vigorous-intensity physical activity for at least 60 minutes and up to several hours every day.
 This can be made up from various shorter sessions and a mixture of different activities.
 For example, a mixture of play, physical education (PE) at school, games, dance, cycling, a brisk walk to school, sports, various outdoor activities, etc.

 - Vigorous-intensity activities, including those that strengthen muscle and bone, should be incorporated at least three days a week.

 - Over a week, activity should add up to at least 150 minutes (2½ hours) of moderate-intensity activity in bouts of 10 minutes or more.
 For example, 30 minutes on at least five days a week.

 - Comparable benefits can be achieved by 75 minutes of vigorous-intensity activity spread across the week or combinations of moderate-intensity and vigorous-intensity activity.

 - Older adults who participate in any amount of physical activity gain some health benefits.
 Some physical activity is better than none and more physical activity provides greater health benefits.

 - Older adults should aim to be active daily and, if possible, aim for the same amount of physical activity as younger adults.

 Aerobic activities are any activity that makes your heart and lungs work harder.
 To gain health benefits, government experts in the UK suggest that you should do at least 30 minutes of moderate-intensity physical activity on most days of the week.